learn-co-curriculum/hs-deploying-with-a-database/README.md

 + We only have `pry` in our development group, so make sure it's not required in your application controller before you push to heroku.

-<a href='https://learn.co/lessons/hs-deploying-with-a-database' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-deploying-with-a-database' title='Get Ready to Deploy...'>Get Ready to Deploy...</a> on Learn.co and start learning to code for free.</p>